obihughes/omega-planner/docs/components.md

 - URL param `?date=YYYY-MM-DD` will auto-scroll to that month.

 ### YearCalendar (`components/calendar/YearCalendar.tsx`)
-Full year calendar view with event and interval management.
+Full year calendar view displaying all 12 months in a 6×2 grid layout, where each month uses the same calendar layout as the Monthly view.
+Includes event and interval management.
 Accessible under Daily Planner → Yearly Calendar.

 **Key Interactions:**
 - Clicking a date opens a Day Details modal listing events and intervals for that day (or an empty-state message).